home for dogs training button

 Patti La Belle, Cesar Millan, Soozy PoochI continue to study dog behavior and continue to teach it to everyone and anyone who wants to learn.
 I’m still reading, watching and listening.
 I’ve had the pleasure of meeting and discussing techniques with many amazing trainers and behaviorist across the United States, including the world famous Cesar Millan — who had helped me bring one of the dogs I work with into my own pack successfully.

-Millan’s amazing understanding of dogs brought me to a new level by pointing out the small details I was missing and taking me on a roller coaster ride of soul searching to find the true alpha within myself.
+Millan’s amazing understanding of dogs brought me to a new level by pointing out the small details I was missing and taking me on a roller coaster ride of soul searching to find the true leader within myself.
 I hope to continue meeting more amazing trainers and behaviorists.
 Everyone I meet (dog or human) teaches me more about myself and brings to the surface the mistakes I make (and I have made almost every mistake in the book) to help me understand that there is always more to learn, figure out and teach.
-I especially have so much respect for my own family… a pack of four dogs, five cats and two humans.
+I especially have so much respect for my own family… a pack of five dogs, five cats and two humans.

 Not one minute in our home is ever dull.